The Project

 The Poetry Sanctuary is a nascent creative arts workshop endeavor aimed at offering refugees and asylum seekers a platform for exploring and sharing their experiences of displacement, in poetry and performance.

-The first incarnation of this project has been under Reading Refugee Support Group's "Roots to Routes" platform, led by Theatre Director Jude Haste, RRSG's Culture and Integration Manager.
+The first incarnation of this project wasunder Reading Refugee Support Group's "Roots to Routes" platform, led by Theatre Director Jude Haste, RRSG's Culture and Integration Manager.
 The Roots to Routes project incorporates drama, radio, and poetry.
 Jude and Yasmine Shamma have been working together to coordinate and lead (respectively) the poetry writing workshops, despite pandemic limitations.
 The result has been a weekly virtual drop-in session for local refugees.
 With an "anyone any language welcome" approach, Yasmine has been leading the workshops in English and Arabic, alongside artist and translator Lina Zawati.
 Fusing Jude's experience working in Theatre, with Yasmine's in Education and Refugee studies, and Lina's in Art and Translation, the project aims to travel thorugh various spaces of displacement as a workshop available to refugees in the UK and Middle East.

 Poems and more will be published soon.
 Until then, for any queries regarding the project, Contact Yasmine.